Frequently Asked Questions

 Q: How can Freespira be effective in just 28 days?

 A: Freespira can reduce or eliminate panic disorder symptoms in just 28 days because each session gives users the feedback they need to reach the breathing rate and the exhaled CO2 targets.
-Freespira is extremely efficient: it takes just 28 days to complete, each session only lasts a few minutes, and it’s possible for users to train anywhere with the online, portable system.
-Guiding users through three sections (warm-up, training, and practice) solidifies the necessary skills to permanently reduce or eliminate panic disorder symptoms.
+Freespira is extremely efficient: it takes just 28 days to complete, each session only lasts a few minutes, and it’s possible for users to train anywhere with the compact system.
+Guiding users through three sections (warm-up, training, and practice) solidifies the necessary skills to permanently reduce or eliminate symptoms.

 Q: How frequently do patients have to use Freespira during the 28 day treatment?

 A: The twice daily, 17-minute treatment normalizes breathing patterns, which has been shown to eliminate or reduce panic and PTSD symptoms in multiple clinical trials.
 The Freespira platform includes telehealth training/coaching services throughout the 28-day treatment protocol to guide the patient to maximum benefit.